timpratim/urlshortener/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them:
+Things you need on your machine.

 - Go
 - Any text editor or IDE